 5. Re-use content

-/black-friday-guide-2020/ around August next year and redirect the old URL to the new one.
-No need to create a totally new page.
+/black-friday-guide-2021/ around August next year and redirect the old URL to the new one.
+No need to create a new page.
 It would be a waste of nice inbound links not to re-use that old URL.
-Of course, this is even easier if you simply don’t include the year in the URL.
+Of course, this is even easier if you don’t include the year in the URL, so

 In the months before the holiday season, you could even simply repost popular posts from last year (a bit adjusted or updated if needed) on social media.
 Valentine’s Day might even become Secret Santa.
 Cyber Monday might match daddy’s favorites for Christmas.
 These are probably small adjustments; perhaps just adding ‘this Christmas’ to a meta description or title will do.